 - Before any adjustments are made the air filter should be clean and the cylinder cover fitted.
 Adjusting the carburettor while a dirty air filter is in use will result in a leaner mixture next time the filter is cleaned.
-This can give rise to serious engine damage. - · Carefully turn the L and H needle to the mid point. - Do not attempt to adjust the L and H jets beyond either stop as this could cause damage. - Now start the machine according to the starting instructions and let it warm up for 10 minutes.
+This can give rise to serious engine damage. - Turn the low speed jet carefully clockwise until it bottoms.
+Now turn it one turn anti-clockwise.
+The carburettor is now set to L = 1. - Now start the machine according to the starting instructions and let it warm up for 10 minutes.
 CAUTION!
 If the chain rotates while idling the T-screw must be turned anti-clockwise until the chain stops. - Place the machine on a flat surface so that the bar points away from you and so that the bar and chain do not come into contact with the surface or other objects.